Goodput

-In computer networks, goodput (a portmanteau of good and throughput) is the application-level throughput of a communication; i.e. the number of useful information bits delivered by the network to a certain destination per unit of time.
+In computer networks, goodput (a portmanteau of good and throughput) is the application-level throughput of a communication.
+In other words, goodput is the number of useful information bits delivered by the network to a certain destination per unit of time.
 The amount of data considered excludes protocol overhead bits as well as retransmitted data packets.
 This is related to the amount of time from the first bit of the first packet sent (or delivered) until the last bit of the last packet is delivered.

 For example, if a file is transferred, the goodput that the user experiences corresponds to the file size in bits divided by the file transfer time.
 The goodput is always lower than the throughput (the gross bit rate that is transferred physically), which generally is lower than network access connection speed (the channel capacity or bandwidth).

-Examples of factors that cause lower goodput than throughput are:
+Examples of factors that cause lower goodput than throughput include: